CR7BJU/HMAC_calculator/README.md

         gcc -o sha224 sha224.c -I/usr/include -lssl -lcrypto

-Please ensure that you have OpenSSL version 3.0 or a more recent version installed to use this calculator effectively.
+Please ensure that you have OpenSSL version 3.0 or above versions installed to use this calculator effectively.